 Image Analysis

 Images were analyzed using the HALO® (Indica Labs, Albuquerque, NM, USA) platform v3.5, which allows for cell phenotype quantification, identification of marker co-localization, along with spatial and infiltration analysis.
-First, slides were annotated into tumor parenchyma and stroma using the HALO® random forest classifier based on positive synaptophysin staining.
-Histologic areas of bone, bone marrow, and blood vessels, identified using hematoxylin and eosin (H&E) stains, along with auto fluorescent tissue, were manually excluded in the final analysis.
+First, slides were annotated into tumor parenchyma and stroma using the HALO® random forest classifier based on positive synaptophysin staining and tumor and stroma compartments confirmed with a hematoxylin and eosin (H&E) stained tissue microarray when necessary.
+Histologic areas of bone, bone marrow, and blood vessels, identified using H&E stains, along with auto fluorescent tissue, were manually excluded in the final analysis.
 Cell size, nuclear to cytoplasmic ratio, nuclear segmentation, and individual biomarker fluorescence intensity thresholds were manually set to identify cellular phenotypes of interest.
 These were calibrated for each independent core on the TMA to account for variability in staining uptake.
 Samples with insufficient tissue in each panel were excluded from analysis.
 Quantification analyses were run using the HALO® Highplex FL analysis algorithm v4.1.3.
 Nearest neighbor analyses, to determine the average distance and number of unique neighbors between two cell populations, and proximity analyses, for calculation of the number of cells within a specified distance of a given cell of interest, were conducted.
 HALO® density heat maps of all immune cell compartments were created to visually compare immune infiltrate patterns.

 Statistical Analysis